svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 ### Instructions and registers

-There compiler generates code for a machine with 5 registers.
+The compiler generates code for a machine with 5 special purpose registers.

 ```
 (define all-regs '(env